aarav345/aarav345/README.md

 ---

-### 😆 About Me (With a Twist!)
+### 😆 About Me
-- 🤖 I talk to APIs more than people.
-(They listen better!)
+- I Build.
-- ⚡ LCP optimization is my cardio.
+- ⚡ LCP optimization.
-- 💡 "Let's try a new framework!" – Me, every week.
-- 🔍 Debugging is like detective work, but with more coffee and fewer crime scenes.
+- Try New things.
+- Debugging.
 - 🎨 UX matters—users should feel like superheroes, not hostages.
+- I love to play guitar.

 ---